 State all the packets that are transmitted or forwarded by all end-systems and IP routers until A's user can view the web page.
-For example, if a packet follows the path $A \to R_1 \to R_2 \to C1$ , then you should state it 3 times: when it is transmitted by A, forwarded by $R_1$ , and forwarded by $R_2$ .
+For example, if a packet follows the path $A \rightarrow R_1 \rightarrow R_2 \rightarrow C1$, then you should state it 3 times: when it is transmitted by A, forwarded by R_1 , and forwarded by R_2 .